semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 - Single function taint analysis
 - Semantic analysis

-The scope makes it fast, at the cost of coverage and precision.
+The limited scope makes it fast, at the cost of coverage and precision.

 It can't track data beyond a single function or file and may find more false positives.